-The convenience of canned soup makes cooking and meal preparation easier on busy days.
 Because of the convenience of canned soup, many food preservers would like to reproduce soups found in the deli or supermarket.
 However, there are some commercially prepared foods that just cannot be reproduced safely by the home canner.
 Creamed soups are not suitable for home canning because their ingredients interfere with the proper transfer of heat during the processing step and can result in food borne illness.
-Freezing some soups is a safer option.